SKhan97/Machine-Learning---Bootcamp/README.md

 # Machine-Learning---Bootcamp
-Code that was written while at a ML bootcamp that taught me the theory behind ML algorithms, neural networks and extensions of them (RNNs, CNNs etc).

-Note:
-The code has been uploaded as it was written so earlier files will not include techniques learnt later (e.g. Batch normalisation will occur in later, more difficult code but not in Linear Regression).
-Code was executed in Google Colab (makes it easier to use torch module).
+Course on Machine Learning I undertook, teaching the theory and implementation of techniques from logistic regression to different types of neural networks and a few techniques to analyse data.
+This code was written and run on Google Colab servers and utilises the torch module for building neural networks.
+The data required are given and the relevant IPython notebooks alongside them.